ash4x/Frasier/README.md

-# Primordial - AGENT #F
+# Darude - AGENT #F

-Agent #F, codename frasier, is the open-source agent released by Primodial, the first of many editions.
+Agent #F, codename frasier, is the open-source agent released by Darude, the first of many editions.
 Designed to be a versatile assistant that adapts to users' specific needs and workflows.
 Whether you're a developer, researcher, or trader, Frasier can be customized to enhance your productivity and streamline your tasks.

 # Features
 Frasier offers a robust set of capabilities that make it a powerful tool for various applications: